-Chemotherapy and, to some extent, radiotherapy and endocrine treatment (tamoxifen and aromatase inhibitors), are associated with reduced cognitive functioning ("chemo brain") in breast cancer patients.
-Chemotherapy has been shown to produce measurable brain damage and appears to produce cognitive impairment in part by disrupting the formation of new nerve cells (neurogenesis) in the brain.
+Chemotherapy and, to some extent, radiotherapy and endocrine treatments (tamoxifen and aromatase inhibitors), are associated with reduced cognitive functioning ("chemo brain") in breast cancer patients.
+Chemotherapy has been shown to produce measurable brain damage that produces cognitive impairment.

 Chemo brain generally improves greatly within a few years (perhaps as neurogenesis resumes), but can have lingering effects that persist for decades.